 Even experienced cooks can make mistakes when it comes to handling raw chicken.
 Here are some common pitfalls:

-- Room Temperature Thawing: Never leave your chicken to thaw at room temperature.
+- Room Temperature Thawing: Never leave your to thaw at room temperature.
 This method encourages the growth of bacteria and can lead to foodborne illnesses.

 The Role of Reputable Sources in Food Safety